JuanIrache/gopro-telemetry/readme.md

 # GoPro Telemetry

+Work in progress.
+Don't rely on it for important stuff yet.

 Reads telemetry from the GPMF track in GoPro cameras (Hero5 and later).

 Accepts binary data and returns a JavaScript object.
 See samples/example.js for a basic implementation.